Lynn Schofield Clark

 Clark’s work is interdisciplinary, drawing on a variety of scholarly disciplines in the humanities and social sciences.
-She received the University of Denver´s highest honor of Distinguished Professor in 2022.
+She received the University of Denver´s highest honor of Distinguished Professor in 2022, and was inaugurated into the 2025 Class of Fellows of the International Communication Association.
 She has published in the areas of media studies, sociology, religious studies, theology, and American studies.
 She is also Director of the Edward W. Estlow International Center for Journalism and New Media at the University of Denver.
 She served as President of the international academic organization the Association of Internet Researchers and chaired the Denver host committee for the AoIR 2013 meeting.
 She also served as President of the International Society for Media, Religion, and Culture and was co-director of the first International Conference on Religion, Media, and Culture in 1996.
 She was a member of the academic advisory board for the Pew Internet & American Life project at its founding at the Pew Research Center.
 Clark has been recognized for her innovative teaching and was named the 2012 Service Learning Faculty of the Year at the University of Denver.
 She oversaw a class parody production of the popular television show The Office, which highlighted the discrepancy between how students and faculty members view the use of technology in higher education, a video that went viral.

 Biography

 Clark grew up outside of Buffalo, New York and attended Williamsville North High School.
 She received her BA from Westminster College in 1986, her MA from United Theological Seminary in Dayton, Ohio in 1990, and her PhD from the University of Colorado at Boulder in 1998.
 As a graduate student and postdoctoral fellow at University of Colorado she worked and published with Stewart Hoover.
 Before joining the University of Denver faculty in 2006, she served as Assistant Research Professor and Associate Director of the Center for Media, Religion, and Culture at the University of Colorado at Boulder.
 She has served as a visiting professor at the University of Copenhagen’s Department of Media and Film Studies during the springs of 2009 and 2013, as a Visiting Fellow at the RMIT University (AUS) Digital Ethnography Research Center in the Fall of 2013, and as a Research Fellow at the Department of Media and Communication Studies at Södertörn University (Stockholm) in Spring 2022.

-She is married to filmmaker Jon Clark, and they have two children, Jonathan and Allison.
+She is married to filmmaker Jon Clark, and they have two children.